VForWaTer/tool-specs/docs/tool.md

 ## Example

-The following YAML file contains a sample tool specification, similar to the dummy specifications found in the different tool template container.
+The following YAML file contains a sample tool specification, similar to the dummy specifications found in the different tool template containers.

 ```yaml
 tools: